ivivanov/crypto-scanner/README.md

-# crypto-scanner
+# Crypto Scanner

-Bot for discovering cycles in graph and scan for arbitrage
+Scans for internal arbitrage opportunities on a cex.